PeterCamilleri/CX16/tools/README.md

 ## The ld65 Linker

+The ld65 linker is accessed via the command line.
+The syntax of that command line is simple:

+    ld65 [options] module ...

+Here are a few selected options

+  -C name               Use linker config file
+  -D sym=val            Define a symbol
+  -L path               Specify a library search path -h                    Display help on the usage and available options.
+  -o name               Name the default output file -t sys                Set the target system --cfg-path path       Specify a config file search path --config name         Use linker config file
+  --lib file            Link this library
+  --lib-path path       Specify a library search path --mapfile name        Create a map file
+  --obj file            Link this object file --obj-path path       Specify an object file search path

+### A little about linkers

 Linkers get no respect.
 I used to think that any assembler should be able to output directly to a binary file for direct execution or an Intel Hex or Motorola S-record file for burning into an EPROM chip.
 Linkers were just